Breeding, Diseases, Facility Management, Internal Parasites and Deworming, Shelter and Rescue Resources

 By vaccinating, testing, disinfecting and isolating, these devastating diseases can be managed and prevented so you can sleep well, without the worry.
 And don’t forget biosecurity!

 Now it’s time to come up with a detailed plan on how to manage, control and stop these dog health problems for good.
-Our expertly trained Pet Care Pros are ready to support you in this next step.
+Our expertly trained Animal Care Specialists are ready to support you in this next step.
 Give them a call at 800.786.4751.
 You can do this and Revival is here to assist!

 Article originally written by Donald Bramlage, DVM, Revival’s Former Director of Veterinary Services.